TOWING LAW

 Most drivers who passed their test before 1 January 1997 have licence categories allowing them to drive vehicle and trailer combinations weighing up to 8.25 tonnes MAM.

-If you passed your driving test after 1 January 1997 will only be allowed to:
+If you passed your driving test after 19 January 2013, you will only be allowed to:

 You have to pass the car and trailer driving test if you want to tow anything heavier.